stories OF IMPACT:

 IMPACT DATA:

-In 2021, NPLH continued to make a significant contribution in meeting the needs of our aging community by taking on the additional role of the Medical Equipment Loan Closet.
-Additionally, due to the Covid epidemic and the temporary closure of The Center’s medical transportation program, NPLH expanded services and provided rides to medical and vaccine appointments.
+In 2021, NPLH continued to make a significant contribution to meeting the needs of our aging community by taking on the additional role of managing the Medical Equipment Loan Closet.
+Additionally, due to the COVID-19 pandemic and the temporary closure of The Center’s medical transportation program, NPLH expanded its services to provide rides to medical and vaccination appointments.

-In 2023, the town of Kennebunk piloted the Kennector program, which provides rides for a small fee to locals who are unable to drive.
-NPLH supported this initiative and thus saw a decrease in rides compared to our peak in 2021.
-NPLH continues to offer rides only as a back-up resource and partners with residents who need guidance signing up for the Kennector program.
+In 2023, the Town of Kennebunk piloted the Kennector program, which provided rides for a small fee to residents unable to drive.
+NPLH supported this initiative and, as a result, saw a decrease in rides compared to our peak in 2021.
+NPLH continues to offer rides as a backup resource and partners with residents who need guidance enrolling in the Kennector program.